puppetlabs/puppet/references/man/apply.md

 -   \--verbose: Print extra information.

 -   \--catalog: Apply a JSON catalog (such as one generated with
-    \'puppet master \--compile\').
+    \'puppet catalog compile\').
 You can either specify a JSON file or pipe in JSON from standard input.

 -   \--write-catalog-summary After compiling the catalog saves the